-Table 55 presents a performance summary of the 2008-2013 Housing Element programs and objectives.
-From the time the Housing Element was adopted in 2012 through the approval of the Draft 2015-2023 in 2016, all of the housing programs have been implemented.
+Table 55 presents a performance summary of the 2008-2013 Housing Element programs and objectives from time it was adopted in 2012 through the adoption of the current 2013-2023 Housing Element.
 In general, the City met the objectives related to the increase of new affordable housing and the conservation and improvement of the existing housing stock.